CreateWithAce/soberdocs.github.io/md/home.md

-> Notice: The unofficial documentation is currently under efforts of merging into the mainspace `vinegarhq.org` documentation page.
-Please be aware that there will be little updates until all content has been merged over.
+> Notice: The unofficial documentation has been merged into the mainspace documentation on https://vinegarhq.org.
+This documentation has been archived.
+Please visit the mainspace documentation for up to date information.

 ## Welcome to the unofficial documentation for Sober!